Universal Genève

 Universal Genève SA is a Swiss luxury watch company, founded in 1894 as Universal Watch.
-Since its beginnings, the company has produced complete watches with in-house movements, and throughout the 20th century, distributed many notable and important timepieces.
-Along with neighboring Geneva companies Audemars Piguet, Girard-Perregaux, Patek Philippe and Rolex, Universal is internationally regarded for its style of craftsmanship and manufacture.
-In addition, the brand also makes historical claim for creating the first-ever chronographic wristwatch in 1917.
+It is a subsidiary of Breitling SA.
+Since its beginnings, the company has produced complete watches with in-house movements.
+Along with neighboring Geneva companies Audemars Piguet, Girard-Perregaux, Patek Philippe and Rolex, Universal is internationally regarded for its style of craftsmanship as a manufacture d'horlogerie.
+Universal Genève is known for creating the first-ever chronograph in 1917.